 - Children can be unkind to each other online.
 Bullying is not new but the technology has changed making it is easier to track and prove who is responsible.

 - If you suspect your child is having a problem, the evidence will be on your computer.
-If you can print off copies of messages and screen shots of web postings (ctrl + prnt scrn) we can investigate.
+Inform school and if you wish to inform the Police, keep screen shots, they may wish to see them.

 - For further information, follow this link: https://www.saferinternet.org.uk/blog/cyberbullying-advice-parents-and-carers